ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **External communication to apps that run on worker nodes**

 After you test your app, you can expose it to the internet by creating a public Kubernetes `LoadBalancer` service or using the default public Ingress application load balancers (ALBs).
 The VPC load balancer that is automatically created in your VPC outside of your cluster when you use one of these services routes traffic to your app.
-You can improve the security of your cluster and control public traffic apps by creating access control lists (ACLs).
-ACLs consist of rules that define which inbound traffic is permitted for the VPC subnets that your worker nodes are connected to.
+You can improve the security of your cluster and control public traffic apps by modifying the default VPC security group for your cluster.
+Security groups consist of rules that define which inbound traffic is permitted for your worker nodes.
 For example, you can use inbound rules to control incoming public traffic to your apps through the VPC load balancer, and outbound rules to control outgoing requests from your apps through the public gateway.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating VPC Gen 2 compute clusters](/docs/containers?topic=containers-clusters).